- Animals: poultry, swine

 - Education and Training: extension, farmer to farmer, on-farm/ranch research, participatory research

-The purpose of this project is to see if harvesting duckweed (Lemnaceae), a floating aquatic plant, as a supplemental animal/poultry feed can have an impact on reducing soluble nitrate and phosphorus in runoff water and serve as a supplemental animal feed.
+The goal of this project is to see if harvesting duckweed from a small farm pond can reduce soluble nitrate and phosphorus in runoff water and, at the same time, serve as an animal and poultry feed supplement.